 How We Accomplish Our Mission

-- Scientists supported by NIDCR use the latest molecular and genetic tools to conduct research on the full spectrum of topics related to dental, oral, and craniofacial health and disease.
-Among the areas of study are: oral cancer; chronic pain conditions; infectious diseases, including tooth decay and periodontal (gum) disease; salivary gland function and dysfunction; craniofacial development and disorders; tissue engineering; and the relationship between oral health and general well-being.
+- NIDCR-supported scientists conduct research on the full spectrum of topics related to dental, oral, and craniofacial health and disease.
+Among the areas of study are oral cancer, orofacial pain, tooth decay, periodontal (gum) disease, salivary gland dysfunction, craniofacial development and disorders, and the relationship between oral health and overall health.

 - NIDCR shares research findings with the public, health care professionals, and policy makers.
-Institute staff also produce and distribute health education materials for consumers as well as dentists, physicians, and other health care providers.
+Institute staff also produce health information for consumers as well as dentists, physicians, and other health care providers.

 Read about our research priorities in the NIDCR Strategic Plan

-NIDCR distributes about 75 percent of its research funding to grantees at universities, dental schools, and medical schools, primarily in the United States.
+The Institute distributes about 75% of its research funding to grantees at universities, dental schools, and medical schools, primarily in the United States.